Islandora/islandora_solution_pack_pdf/README.md

 ## Configuration

-Configure thumbnail and preview image sizes, and set the path for `pdftotext` if extract text stream is selected in Administration » Islandora » PDF Collection (admin/islandora/pdf).
+Configure thumbnail and preview image sizes, and set the path for `pdftotext` and `gs` if extract text stream and create PDFA derivative are selected, respectively, in Administration » Islandora » PDF Collection (admin/islandora/pdf).

 ![Configuration](http://i.imgur.com/h6OwdCT.png)